pyxelr/recommendations-for-engineers/README.md

 ## Blogs

-Collection of all the blogs for the categories below.
-I advise adding all the relevant sites in a news aggregator like [Feedly](https://feedly.com/).
+It's best to collect all your favourite sites into a news aggregator like [Feedly](https://feedly.com/).

 ### business